"Why did you become a massage therapist?"

 The answer - to help clients reduce their pain while increasing their quality of life through massage therapy.
 I would like to share with you how I made the decision to become a massage therapist and the path I was lead on to become one.

-November 26, 1996 was a pivotal moment in my life that would change my life.
+November 26, 1996 was a pivotal moment that would change my life.
 That fateful date changed how I would perceive modern medicine, health care and alternative health therapies.
 It transformed me into what I am today - a massage therapist.

 The auto accident caused sever pain, PTSD and medical dysfunction in my life including living with fibromyaliga since childhood.
 Typical medications and drugs were not working.
 We as society are always told our doctors know everything.
 Take what they give you and you will be all better.
 In some cases this state is not true.
 In my situation it was not beneficial for my recovery but destroying my body inside and out.